aguzel/aguzel2.github.io/index.md

 The ChatBot code creates a dialogue where users can ask questions about some aspects of memory management in C++.
 After the knowledge base of the chatbot has been loaded from a text file, a knowledge graph representation is created in computer memory, where chatbot answers represent the graph nodes and user queries represent the graph edges.
 After a user query has been sent to the chatbot, the Levenshtein distance is used to identify the most probable answer.
 The code is fully functional as-is and uses raw pointers to represent the knowledge graph and interconnections between objects throughout the project.

 In this project I analyzed and modified the program.
-Although the program can be executed and works as intended, no advanced concepts as discussed in this course have been used; there are currently no smart pointers, no move semantics and not much thought has been given to ownership or memory allocation.
+Although the program can be executed and works as intended, I have added advanced concepts which are smart pointers, move semantics, ownership and memory allocation.
 ![image](https://user-images.githubusercontent.com/46696280/167740562-d8b750d9-25ff-4b6b-a401-75d03d218d72.png)

 #### C++ Developer Nanodegree Project - Concurrent Traffic Simulation